khomeini-air/property-chatbot/README.md

 # PropertyBot - AI Chatbot Backend for Property Viewings

 This is a Java-based Spring Boot application that supports AI-assisted chatbot interaction for scheduling property viewing appointments.
-It integrates with OpenAI's ChatGPT, supports token-based authentication using JWT, logs and masks sensitive data, and automatically sends appointment reminders.
+It integrates with DeepSeek AI, supports token-based authentication using JWT, and automatically sends appointment reminders.

 ---